 Did you know that it usually costs more than $20,000 per year to attend a four-year university?
 Multiply that by the four or five years it takes to complete an undergraduate degree.

 The numbers go up for private and out-of-state schools.
 You have to study something that leads directly to work or head on to graduate school and more tuition payments.

 In contrast, you could complete a trade school for around $33,000.
 That’s less than half the cost of a four-year university.
 You can even work part-time while attending a trade school.
-Plus, finishing a trade school program means you’re ready to enter the workforce.
+Finishing a vocational school program means you’re ready to enter the workforce.

 2. Financial Aid

-You don’t just save potentially spend less money over four years by attending a trade school.
+You don’t just save and potentially spend less money over four years by attending a vocational school.
 There is financial assistance available, and there are financial aid advisors who are ready to discuss the various financial options available to you.